 Within the cycle, if an action can’t be assigned with a date put on it then that action doesn’t exist – it is a waste of time.
-When the cycle is completed the sale is accepted or rejected.
+When the cycle is completed, the sale is accepted or rejected.
 The client or customer may come back; however, they become a new event within a new cycle.
-And this describes modern day CRM systems, sales metrics, and sales management processes – they are built around discrete, separate, trackable events.
+And this describes most modern-day CRM systems, sales metrics, and sales management processes – they are built around discrete, separate, trackable events.
 More events are better.

 What if there was another way to think about sales.
 What if sales weren’t looked at as a discrete or single event.
 What if they were looked at as a pattern of events?
 What if a sale was about a relationship, or a condition, or connections instead of a transaction?
 If this were the case we wouldn’t talk about selling individual events or transactions but building relationships and connections.
 Individual transactions would then to be seen as the measure of success of the relationship.
 Instead of being seen as the ends of a relationship, transactions or sales would become the means.
 When sales relationships are the measure of efficiency, time is on our side.
 Time invested in relationships and building connections will maximize sales revenue in the long term.

-For a lot of business the transactional model of sales as one time events works just fine.
+For a lot of businesses, the transactional model of sales as one-time events works just fine.
 For any business where, generally, the customer comes to them, a short term, quantitative, transactional sales strategy is exactly what is needed.

 It just takes some time